jelhan/croodle/README.md

 `ember test --server` is the prefered way to run tests in Chrome.
 Results are reported in command-line and browser.
 Files are watched for changes.

-If you like to run tests only once in a headless Chrome execute `ember test`.
+If you like to run tests only once in a headless Chrome and Firefox execute `ember test`.
 This is also used in CI.

 Additionally tests are available in all development builds.
 This allows you to execute the tests in any browser of your choice by running `ember serve` and opening `http://locahost:4200/tests`.

 Tests are run against a mock-api provided by [ember-cli-mirage](http://www.ember-cli-mirage.com/).
 Therefor they don't cover system integration.

-### Api
+### API

-Api tests are provided by Codeception.
+API tests are provided by Codeception.
 To run them change current directory to `/api` and execute `./vendor/bin/codecept run`.
 You have to install composer development requirements before (`composer install` without `--no-dev` option).